Home / Physical Therapy / Salary

 The best way to boost your earning potential is to achieve great results with patients and establish a reputable name for yourself.

-If you can establish a good base of clients who will return to you or recommend your practice to others, you will become increasingly more valuable in your field.
+If you can establish a good base of clients who will return to you or recommend your practice to others, you may become increasingly more valuable in your field.

 How do physical therapist salaries compare?